nightscout/trio-docs/docs/configuration/settings/devices/cgm.md

 - - -

 ### xDrip4iOS
-To use xDrip4iOS as a cgm source, you must build it yourself with the same Apple Developer account you used to build your Trio app.
+To use xDrip4iOS as a CGM source, you must build it yourself with the same Apple Developer account you used to build your Trio app.
 You cannot use Shuggah or a version distributed by someone else's TestFlight.
 Please see the following for instructions on how to build xDrip4iOS yourself: [link](../../../install/ecosystem/xdrip4ios.md)

 However, if you are using Dexcom G6 or ONE with xDrip4iOS, you can choose the Dexcom G6 option in Trio rather than xDrip4iOS, and Trio will intercept the glucose readings even if you're using Shuggah or someone else's TestFlight of xDrip4iOS.